B.A. Hillsdale College (1998)

 Assistant Professor of the History of Christianity

-To make the history of Syriac sources and culture better known, Michelson is directing the creation of an online reference project, The Syriac Reference Portal (www.syriaca.org).
+Accordingly, Michelson has undertaken a digital humanities project to make the history of Syriac culture better known through a series of online publications, Syriaca.org: The Syriac Reference Portal.
 Syriaca.org is a joint project between Vanderbilt University, Princeton University, the Beth Mardutho Institute and several other international institutions.
 Funding for the project has been provided by the National Endowment for the Humanities, The Andrew W. Mellon Foundation and the International Balzan Prize Foundation.
-Prof. Michelson and the project team cordially invite any students or scholars interested in joining the project to contact them.
-They also seek to partner with other digital humanities projects looking to apply the principles of linked open data to the study of the ancient and medieval world.
+The first digital publication of the project is the Syriac Gazetteer, the first ever digital reference work designed to document Syriac place names and geography.